je-peeva/skillo-automation-project/test-cases/new-post-tests.md

 **Steps**:

 1. Do not upload image.
-2. Populate a valid caption.
+2. Fill in a valid caption.
 3. Click on "Create post" button.

 **Expected result**: